replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 1. Do one of the following:

-    - Save the host support bundle YAML file from your vendor on the host.
+    - Save the host support bundle YAML file on the host.

-    - Save a host support bundle YAML file that you created on the host.

     - Run the following command to download a host support bundle YAML file from the Troubleshoot repository that can help troubleshoot a degraded Kubernetes installer cluster: